-The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of new standards effective as at January 1, 2022.
+The accounting policies adopted are consistent with those of the previous financial year, except that the Fund has adopted the following new accounting pronouncements starting January 1, 2023.
 The TBG, on behalf of the unitholders, has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.